GiaEdgington/Project-Before-You-Go/README.md

 This app allows users to pick a trip destination and returns location-based book recommendations, enhancing awareness of the area’s culture and history prior to or during travel.

+User can search for book titles and read about them; adding them to a trip will create a book itinerary.
+Once the books are saved, these can be purchased on Amazon.

 ## Built with

 * React